ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/install/upgrade/yaml/emissary-3.4/emissary-3.X.md

   upgrade instructions</a>.
 </Alert>

-Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between versions is straightforward.
+Since Emissary's configuration is entirely stored in Kubernetes resources, upgrading between versions is straightforward.

 ### Resources to check before migrating to $version$.

 <Alert severity="warning">
-  As of $productName$ 3.4.Z, the <code>LightStep</code> tracing driver is no longer supported.
+  As of Emissary 3.4.Z, the <code>LightStep</code> tracing driver is no longer supported.
 To ensure you do not drop any tracing data, be sure to read below before upgrading.
 </Alert>

-$productName$ 3.4 has been upgraded from Envoy 1.23 to Envoy 1.24.1 which removed support for the `LightStep` tracing driver.
+Emissary 3.4 has been upgraded from Envoy 1.23 to Envoy 1.24.1 which removed support for the `LightStep` tracing driver.
 The team at LightStep and the maintainers of Envoy-Proxy recommend that users instead leverage the OpenTelemetry Collector to send tracing information to LightStep.
 We have written a guide which can be found here <a href="/docs/emissary/3.4/howtos/tracing-lightstep">Distributed Tracing with OpenTelemetry and Lightstep</a> that outlines how to set this up. **It is important that you follow this upgrade path prior to upgrading or you will drop tracing data.**

 ## Migration Steps